+A story about internal vs external waterproofing.
 It’s 4 AM.
 Jack Adams woke up unexpectedly.
 It’s still raining hard.
 He went out for a cup of coffee but discovered his basement was wet.
 The walls were already covered with mud.
 So was the floor.

 No electronics were around, but the whole area was enveloped wth bad odor due to moldy linens, curtains and rugs kept inside the heavy wood cabinet.

 Jack couldn’t see anything.
 He turned on his flashlight and discovered the muddy walls were filled with leaks.
 These were open leaks where brown water were flowing in like a faucet.
 It’s unstoppable.

 Outside, Jack noticed the garden bed beside the window wells were destroyed.
 He looked up and saw broken downsprouts.